ministryofjustice/hmpps-assess-for-early-release-ui/README.md

 `npm run start-feature` (or `npm run start-feature:dev` to run with auto-restart on changes)

-And then either, run tests in headless mode with:

-`npm run int-test`
+And to run all the tests:

+`npx playwright test`

-Or run tests with the cypress UI:
+Or run tests with the playwright UI:

-`npm run int-test-ui`
+`npx playwright test --ui`

+Or to run a subset of tests,

+# by directory
+`npx playwright test integration_tests`

+# by filename
+`npx playwright test signIn`

+# or by test name (-g)
+`npx playwright test -g 'User name visible in header'`

 ## Change log